MarcelliMentore/rusty/zelly-core/README.md

-# zelly
+# Zelly
-zelly is a Rust library for building LLM-powered applications that focuses on ergonomics and modularity.
+Zelly is a Rust library for building LLM-powered applications that focuses on ergonomics and modularity.

 More information about this crate can be found in the crate documentation
 ## Table of contents